Sue609/alx-pre_course/README.md

-I am a full-stack engineer.
+I am a full-stack engineer